 Appoint managers at the Executive, Project, IT and User team levels that have the influence and authority to get the rest of the company to buy-in.
 They should coordinate with the vendor to provide guidance at all levels.
 Every implementation is different, so your team will need to be able to adjust readily to meet specific needs.
 Your unique business has its own contours, differing market conditions, and existing business practices giving shape to the task ahead.
 Every section of the business will have unique needs and issues to be addressed.

 ERP solutions are meant to enhance and streamline key processes, resulting in greater efficiency, lower costs, decreased cross-department errors, etc. Critical KPIs need to be defined before implementation and all stakeholders should know exactly what the expectations for the project are to ensure everything is proceeding with the optimal end-state in mind.

 Make ERP implementation a focus of the whole business

 Businesses should avoid taking on any other major projects until the new system is completely operational.
 If a large project is already in process, it’s best to delay implementation until it has been delivered.
 There is a learning curve involved in any new system, and employees who are tied up with other duties are more prone to making avoidable mistakes.
+That is why at TMC, we take pride in a complete (e.g. Dynamics 365) training in order to empower every employee.
+A Dynamics 365 implementation is no where when the employees themselves do not know the software, so we stress to do a complete Dynamics 365 training.
 Additionally, not having sufficient human resources directed toward the day-to-day of implementation can cause the project to take much longer than planned for, delaying other major projects.
 Employees need to be able to engage with the new system as soon as possible without distraction.